unalignedcoder/CalibreImportShellExtension/README.md

 ![image](https://github.com/user-attachments/assets/cc6b9394-14ff-4110-93e3-70d715ddf9aa)

-Alternatively, the user can use a dialog window rather than the submenu.
+Alternatively, you can use a dialog window rather than the submenu.
 The functionality is the same.

 ![image](https://github.com/user-attachments/assets/1598cf4a-f025-428a-806f-ed44d40578f2)